 Tank Bigsby’s High School Highlights

-The sudden and bitter departure of 2019’s leading rusher JaTarvious Whitlow leaves a massive hole to fill — As of August 5, Whitlow still hadn’t found a new team.
-The obvious replacement is sophomore D.J.
+The sudden and bitter departure of 2019’s leading rusher JaTarvious Whitlow left a massive hole to fill — Whitlow is now playing for Western Illinois in the FCS .
+The obvious replacement was sophomore D.J.
 Williams, who only tallied 84 total carries as a true freshman despite putting 130 rushing yards on LSU’s defense.
-Mark-Antony Richards, Shaun Shivers and Harold Joiner will also be in the mix, but Bigsby is the breakout candidate of this deep backfield group next year.
+Mark-Antony Richards, Shaun Shivers and Harold Joiner will also be in the mix, but Bigsby is the breakout candidate of this deep backfield group.

 Standing 6-foot and weighing around 210 pounds, the true freshman phenom arrived on campus in January before the COVID-19 outbreak affected the spring football schedule.
 Tank wasted no time making noise, and he is setting lofty goals for his collegiate career.